ArtOfIllusion/ArtOfIllusion/docs/manual/scripting.rst

 At this point, you can give it a name by typing into the **Name** box.

-To create a new instance of an already written script, select the name of the script from the **Script** drop down menu (AoI will automatically list any .bsh files that are in the /Scripts/Objects folder) and click **OK**.
+To create a new instance of an already written script, select the name of the script from the **Script** drop down menu (AoI will automatically list any .bsh or .groovy files that are in the /Scripts/Objects folder) and click **OK**.

 .. figure:: scripting/obj_script_dial1.jpg